 Phonics at home – where to begin

 Here at The Children’s Literacy Charity, we have always been an advocate for parents doing their bit at home, particularly when it comes to reading and phonics.
-We backed the Government’s initiative in 2018 to help promote early language and literacy development through the Home Learning Environment (HLE) and have been successful in developing our own ‘Ready for Reading and Writing Packs‘ that support parents and carers to undertake phonic-based activities at home.
+We backed the Government’s initiative in 2018 to help promote early language and literacy development through the Home Learning Environment (HLE).

 As from today, many children across the country will be home-schooled by their parents or carers.
 But there will be many children whose parents are unable to teach them for a number of reasons: English may not be their first language; they may have poor Literacy skills themselves or have siblings of differing ages leaving parents wondering where to begin.

 Today’s article aims to guide and direct parents to a number of online phonic-based activities.
 It can be a minefield to know where to begin with so many ideas and tips on offer.
 To get you and your child going, we are sharing a few of our favourite websites that are completely free to use.

 Phonics can be a tricky area to get right for parents as many parents did not learn phonics when they were at school.
 Being able to articulate the phonemes (sounds of letters) accurately may take a fair bit of practice.
 Rest assured, the following link will help you as a parent gain knowledge in this area.
 Articulation of Phonemes is widely used in training sessions for new teachers in getting them ready to teach phonics.
 Watch how the sounds (both consonants and vowels) are made and notice some that are unvoiced – c, f, p, t are just a few.